Suhrab Faqir

 Sohrab Fakir Manganhar, also known as King of Sindhi Sufi Music, (سُهراب فقير صوفي, 1934 - 23 October 2009) was a Sufi singer from Sindh, Pakistan.
-He received the Pride of Performance Award by the President of Pakistan in 1999.
+He was awarded the Pride of Performance by the President of Pakistan in 1999.

 Early life

 He was born in 1936 in Talpur Wada village of Kot Diji town, in Khairpur District.
-His father, Hammal Faqir, was an expert of tabla and sarangi.
-Suhrab Faqir was king of Sufi-music in Sindh and was considered one of the greatest mystic singers of Pakistan.
+His father, Hammal Faqir, was an expert of the sarangi and tabla.
+Sohrab Faqir was king of Sufi music in Sindh and was considered one of the greatest mystic singers of Pakistan.

-Suhrab Faqir was born in a musicians family which had migrated from Jaisalmer State of Rajasthan, British India.
+Sohrab Faqir was born in a family of musicians which had migrated from Jaisalmer State of Rajasthan, British India.

 Career

-Suhrab Faqir started learning tabla from Ustad Khursheed Ali Khan and his singing career started in 1974, when he was asked by Ustad Manzoor Ali Khan to sing at the Urs celebration of Sakhi Allahyar near Tando Mohammad Khan.
+Sohrab Faqir started learning tabla from Ustad Khursheed Ali Khan and his singing career started in 1974, when he was asked by Ustad Manzoor Ali Khan to sing at the Urs celebration of Sakhi Allahyar near Tando Mohammad Khan.
 He was introduced to the radio at Radio Pakistan Khairpur by the renowned Sindhi writer Tanveer Abbasi, where he recorded two songs of Ghamdal Faqir including the song, Galyan Prem Nagar Diyan which became very popular throughout Sindh.

 In the early 1980s, he formed a Sufi music group, Sung and became a disciple of Faqir Dur Mohammad Heesbani.